jaclu/tmux-packet-loss/README.md

 If missing this folder will be re-created and the database will be created in this location

-- db_restarted.log - timestamps for each time check_packet_loss.sh decided to restart packet_loss_monitor.sh
+- db_restarted.log - timestamps for each time `scripts/packet_loss.sh` decided to restart `scripts/monitor_packet_loss.sh`
-- monitor.pid - pid for currently running packet_loss_monitor.sh
+- monitor.pid - pid for currently running `scripts/monitor_packet_loss.sh`
 - packet_loss.sqlite - sqlite3 db for loss statistics

 ## Balancing it

-By using a higher ping count you get a clearer picture of the situation.
+By using a higher ping count you get a clearer picture of the current situation.
 If you only check 2 packets per round, the only results would be 0%, 50% or 100%.
-The higher the ping count, the more nuanced the result will be.
+The higher the ping count, the more nuanced the result will be per check.
 But over a certain limit, the time taken for each test will delay reporting until it's not representative of the current link status, assuming you are focusing on that.

-You are recommended to also consider changing status-interval to keep the update rate for this plugin relevant to your reporting needs.
+You are recommended to also consider changing status-interval to ensure that the update rate for this plugin in the status bar is relevant to your reporting needs.

-If you do 6 samples, the recommended interview would be 5
+Since ping is instantaneous it can be set to one lower than `@packet-loss-ping_count`.

-Since ping is instantaneous it can be set to one higher than status-interval.
 Then sampling and reporting would be more or less in sync.

 ```tmux
 set -g status-interval 5